Booker Prize-shortlisted author David Lodge dies at the age of 89

 The two novels followed on from his debut campus novel, Changing Places, subtitled A Tale Of Two Campuses (1975), the first in a trilogy series about a fictional university.

-He taught in the department of English at the University of Birmingham between 1960 and 1987 before retiring to focus on writing.
+The author taught in the English department at the University of Birmingham between 1960 and 1987 before retiring to focus on writing.

 In a statement issued by his publisher, Penguin Random House, Lodge’s family said: “It was interesting growing up with David Lodge as a father.